bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Style for slider wrapper ul and ul li." />
 </p>

-But we can see this in our CSS over here, right here.
-Using this transition we&apos;re going to transition the left property over 700 milliseconds.
+<p>But we can see this in our CSS over here, right here.
+Using this
+transition we&apos;re going to transition the left property over 700 milliseconds.
 That&apos;s the same as what we had in the <b>jQuery</b> version.
-But this cubic-bezier, where is that coming from?
+But this cubic-bezier, where is that coming from?</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 369. cubic-bezier, easing animation tool website (220) ~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">